TIvanDijk/TidyTuesday/README.md

 # TidyTuesday
-A weekly data project aimed at the R ecosystem
+A weekly data project aimed at the R ecosystem, more information is available [here](https://github.com/rfordatascience/tidytuesday)